Here are a few of our Testimonies

 Xara takes her job very seriously and checks everyone in the family.
 She is the most loving dog and has been a great comfort to Micah.
 Another amazing thing about Xara is that she has started to alert for high blood glucose as well even though she has not been trained to do so.
 When Micah is asleep Xara comes to get me.
 On a few occasions when Micah has gone to sleep with her levels in range and BG levels have climbed during the night.
 Xara can smell that something isn’t right.

-Honeys Garden is a nonprofit, 2016/387235/08 organization whose mission is to place quality service dogs with people within South Africa who are under privileged, fighting with disabilities or diseases, and veterans who have lost use of limbs or hearing.
-We also help with animal rescue, and educate the public regarding use of service dogs in public places.
+Honeys Garden is a nonprofit company (2016/387235/08), public benefit organization (18a - PBO 930064599) whose mission is to place quality service dogs with people within South Africa who are struggling with disabilities or diseases.
+We also help with animal rescue via our #zerotohero program, and educate the public regarding use of service dogs in public places.

 You may also like